amit0rana/betterOptionsTrading/README.md

 * Group your holdings in 'categories'
 * Only view stocks in a particular category
 * See a small tag next to your stock name indicating which category does the stock belong to.
-* When a specific category is selected, only stocks in that category is shown in watchlist
+* When a specific category is selected, only stocks in that category is shown in watchlist or orders or holdings screen

 TODO
 * Save tags/categories